 The first step in supporting your employees’ mental health is to understand how they are feeling as well as the factors influencing their mental health response to the pandemic.

-Those factors will be incredibly personal to the individual and will include things like: concerns about finance or job security, increased pressure (for example, if your industry is experiencing increased demand), whether they are home schooling children and whether they are part of a vulnerable group.
+Those factors will be incredibly personal to the individual and will include things like: concerns about finance or job security, increased pressure (for example, if your industry is experiencing increased demand), whether they are home schooling children and whether they are part of a vulnerable group or have to take care of a vulnerable relative.

 It’s also important to consider whether employees have pre-existing mental health conditions.